Fair Trade Certification for Brands & Traders

 What products can be Fair Trade Certified?

-Fair Trade USA certifies whole products (like fresh produce, seafood, and flowers); ingredients (like cocoa, sugar, tea, coffee, herbs, grains, and spices); and multi-ingredient products.
+Fair Trade USA certifies whole products and ingredients (like fresh produce, coffee, cocoa, sugar, tea, cotton, flowers, herbs, grains, and spices), as well as multi-ingredient products.

 What if my product does not fall into one of those categories?